Brimstone

 National Status

 Common throughout much of England with range expanding.
-Population trend 10 years -1%: since 1976 +1%
+Population trend 10 years to 2016 -1%: since 1976 +1%

 West Midlands Status